ajreynol/rexec_cvc4/README.md

 - Multiple build configurations for each of these sources (e.g. prod/debug).

-The client script works in cooperation with a server script `lexec_lnx`, which can be installed on a remote machine `remotehost` via:

-`rexec remotehost install-server`.
+The client script works in cooperation with a server script `lexec_lnx`, which can be installed on a remote machine `remotehost` via `rexec remotehost install-server`.

 # Setup (example)